Nursing Home Costs in 2024

 Long-Term Care Insurance

-When a person is planning well in advance to pay for senior care, buying long-term care insurance can be a smart move.
-It offers more freedom of choice compared to using Medicare and other public programs for nursing home payments.
+Buying long-term care insurance can be smart when someone’s planning to pay for senior care.
+It offers more freedom of choice than using Medicare and other public programs for nursing home payments.
 People buy policies that pay anywhere from $2,000 to $10,000 per month.
-To guard against dramatic market changes, inflation protection can be included with monthly premium payments.
-It’s important to know that long-term care insurance policies vary in terms of when they’ll pay benefits.
+Inflation protection can be included with monthly premium payments to guard against dramatic market changes.
+It’s important to know that long-term care insurance policies vary regarding when they’ll pay benefits.
 Generally, to receive payments for nursing home care or assisted living, a person must need help in at least two activities of daily living.
 A doctor’s statement documenting this need is required as part of the claim.
 Visit our list of the best long-term care insurance plans to learn more.

 Did You Know?

 Did You Know?
-One way to cut down on nursing home costs is to age in place with a medical alert system.
+One way to lower nursing home costs is to age in place with a medical alert system.
 Check out our best medical alert system guide to help you make an informed decision.

 >>Read About: Long Term Care Calculator